 Representation of women in sport

 The images and messages that the media gives about women in sport are a huge influence on young women and their decisions about whether to participate in sport.
 Some of it, such as the abuse that sportswomen face on social media, can be difficult to control, but surely it’s not too much to ask that media professionals treat women with dignity and respect.

-The 2015 Sports Illustrated swimsuit edition’s cover image caused a lot of controversy for oversexualising its cover model (check out what Lynda at fitnessmomwinecountry wrote).
+The 2015 Sports Illustrated swimsuit edition’s cover image caused a lot of controversy for oversexualising its cover model.

 Things improved slightly this year, as one of the three alternative Sports Illustrated covers featured Ashley Graham, a so-called ‘plus-size’ model.